keenanpayne/keenanpayne.com/posts/freelancing-reboot.md

 This was all tremendously beneficial.
 My anxiety reduced dramatically, though it remains an ongoing battle.
 My body felt better.
 I felt more connected with myself and the world.
 I felt re-energized and motivated again.

-**I'm so incredibly grateful I'm privilged enough to be able to take a six month sabbatical 🙏🏻**
+**I'm so incredibly grateful I'm privilged enough to be able to take a six-month sabbatical 🙏🏻**

 ## Gaining clarity